Quentin Elias: Adult video performances

-In 2008, Elias (using the pseudonym of "Q") appeared on the pornography site "Randy Blue," performing in a solo video directed by Jeremy Lucido.RandyBlue Model "Q" from RandyBlue.comParisianBoys: Quentin Elias est de retour (in French) Elias stated, "I have done so much in my career, this adult video is one more thing I have done in my career, it came to me at a point in my life when I felt very sexual and felt the need to express myself through sex."
+In 2008, Elias (using the pseudonym of "Q") appeared on the pornography site "Randy Blue," performing in a solo video directed by Jeremy Lucido.
+Elias stated, "I have done so much in my career, this adult video is one more thing I have done in my career, it came to me at a point in my life when I felt very sexual and felt the need to express myself through sex."
 But in several interviews later on, he refused to call his appearance on Randy Blue "pornographic", admitting though that he got remunerated handsomely for his appearance.
 He declared to Voici magazine: "Randy Blue came and asked me to make a solo video.
 I'm damn good, they paid me a lot of money for 10 minutes in a video.
 So I said: 'Why not, I'd be stupid to refuse'!"
 In a following television interview, he blamed the French media for concentrating on this specific adult appearance while disregarding or selectively ignoring or downplaying most of his work in music, film, theatre and modelling in the States.